 Implicit values are a mecanism that allows to build values from types.
-The implies a way to populate an environment of definitions that can be used to build implicit values and a mecanism to introduce place holders where values should be build from their types.
+The implies a way to populate an environement of definitions that can be used to build implicit values and a mecanism to introduce place holders where values should be build from their types.

 Implicits values have been used in the language Scala for implicit conversions Sca (but they can do more).
 An extension of OCaml with implicit values is beeing prototyped.
-Implicit values have also been proposed as an alternative to Haskell type classes Oliveira et al. (2012).
+Implicit values have also been proposed as an alternative to Haskell type classes Oliveira et al. (2012) and more recently formalized in COCHIS, a calculus of implicits Schrijvers et al. (2017).